• Skip to main content

 donut dunked in glaze.

-Dunk the fried doughnuts immediately into the prepared glaze (recipe in the card below) and transfer them to a plate and garnish them with rose petals.
+Dunk the fried doughnuts immediately into the prepared glaze (recipe in the card below) transfer them to a plate and garnish them with rose petals.
 Serve immediately.

 Tip

 Test the oil by dropping a small piece of dough, if it sizzles up immediately without browning then it is ready to use.
-If it gets brown too quick then the oil is too hot, you need to reduce the flame and bring the temp down.
+If it gets brown too quickly then the oil is too hot, you need to reduce the flame and bring the temp down.

 Storage